7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 For an existing container to be reused, all the following must be true:

-- The current client config has `allowReuse == true`
+- The current client config has `allowReuse == true`.
-- The container config has `reuse == true`
+- The container config has `reuse == true`.
-- The running container was created for reuse
+- The running container was created for reuse.
 - The running container uses the same image as the container config.
-- All ports requested in the container config must be mapped for the running container
+- All ports requested in the container config must be mapped for the running container.

 #### Configuring Reuse